ionic-team/stencil-site/src/docs/guides/workers.md

 }
 ```

 In this example, we are building a worker called `loader.worker.ts` that imports an NPM dependency (`upngjs`, used to parse png files), and a local module (`./materials`).
 Stencil will use [Rollup](https://rollupjs.org/guide/en/) to bundle all dependencies and remove all imports at runtime.
-Notice that code will be duplicated if used inside and outside a worker.
+Be aware that code will be duplicated if imported inside and outside a worker.

 #### Dynamic imports

-In order to load dynamically, Web Workers come with a handy API, [`importScript()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts).
+In order to load scripts dynamically inside of a worker, Web Workers come with a handy API, [`importScript()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts).

 Here's an example of how to use `typescript` directly from a CDN with `importScript()`.